2022 Wimbledon Championships – Girls' 14&U singles

 This was the inaugural 14 and under girls event at Wimbledon.
 This event was created so young players from around the world could have an early experience of playing on Wimbledon's grass.
 In its debut year Alexia Ioana Tatu defeated Andreea Diana Soare, both of Romania, to claim the title.

 Format

-The first phase of the tournament sees four round-robin groups compete.
-The winners of each group will advance to the semi-finals.
-The rest will compete in a consolation play-off tournament.
+The first phase of the tournament saw four round-robin groups compete.
+The winners of each group advanced to the semi-finals.
+The rest competed in a consolation play-off tournament.